 - Daily Scrum – The Daily Scrum is a short meeting for the Development Team to synch their efforts, assess progress toward their sprint goal, and plan for the day ahead.

 - Sprint Review – The Sprint Review is an inspection of the output of the sprint.
-It allows the team to demonstrate their progress and showcase product and get feedback.
+It allows the team to demonstrate their progress, showcase the product and get feedback.

 - Sprint Retrospective – The Retrospective is an event where the Development Team meets to discuss how to improve their process to make it more effective and enjoyable.

 Download Your Agile Principles and Scrum Cheat Sheet Now

 You might also find the links on our Agile Coaching Resources page helpful.
 We’ve created a concise index to all our posts related to Scrum Mastering and Agile Coaching.